cosmos/ibc-go/docs/docs/01-ibc/09-roadmap.md

 Follow the progress with the [milestone](https://github.com/cosmos/ibc-go/milestone/40).

 The first release of this new module will add support for Wasm light clients.
-The first Wasm client developed on top of ibc-go/v7 02-client refactor and stored as Wasm bytecode will be the GRANDPA light client used for Cosmos <> Substrate IBC connections.
+The first Wasm client developed on top of ibc-go/v7 02-client refactor and stored as Wasm bytecode will be the GRANDPA light client used for Cosmos x Substrate IBC connections.
 This feature will be used also for a NEAR light client in the future.

 This feature has been developed by Composable and Strangelove.